physionetchallenges/physionetchallenges.github.io/2020/index.md

      0,  1,    1,   0,   0,   0,   0,  0,  0
 ```

+## <a name="submissions"></a> Submitting your Algorithm
 We have created a simple baseline model that provides a label per class per recording.
 We have shared [implementations](https://github.com/physionetchallenges) of this model in MATLAB and Python, and we will share implementations in Julia and R soon.
-Please use this code as a template for your submissions, and please see the following instructions for additional details for your submissions.
+Please use this code as a template for your submissions, and please see [these instructions](submissions.html) for additional details about submissions.
+When you are ready (and have tested your code), please submit using [this form](submissions.html).

 For the first time in any public competition, we will require code both for your trained model and for training your model.
 If we cannot reproduce your model from the training code, then you will not be eligible for ranking or a prize.

-## Scoring
+## <a name="scoring"></a> Scoring

 For this Challenge, we will initially consider multiple evaluation metrics that assign different weights to different classes and classification errors.
 We welcome discussion about the evaluation metric for this year's Challenge.